An Assessment of the Overlooked Dangers of Template Engines: Literature Review

 \subsection{Protecting Against SSTI With Instruction Set Randomization}

-Recently, an innovative method was proposed for defending against Server-Side Template Injection (SSTI), which circumvents the need for specialized tools or scanners.
-This method is already used for other vulnerabilities and is known as instruction set randomization~\cite{instruction_randomization}.
-This innovative technique introduces an element of randomness into the template code by incorporating a random key.
+Wang et al.~\cite{instruction_randomization} proposed a new method for defending against Server-Side Template Injection (SSTI), which circumvents the need for specialized tools or scanners.
+This method is already used for other vulnerabilities~\cite{kc2003CCS, boyd2008TDSC, sinha2017HOST} and is known as instruction set randomization~\cite{instruction_randomization}.
+This technique introduces an element of randomness into the template code by incorporating a random key.
 Notably, template engines rely on specific delimiters and instructions to parse templates.
 For instance, when the engine encounters the string \texttt{\{\{} (commonly used as the default delimiter in template engines like \texttt{Jinja2} and others), it identifies this as the beginning of a variable block to be executed.
 Some template engines provide environment functions or attributes that allow the customization of these delimiters.
 In cases where these options are not readily provided, the template engine's code can usually be modified to recognize different characters as the instruction delimiter (e.g., instead of using \texttt{\{\{ \}\}} as delimiters, alternative symbols like \texttt{[[ ]]} could be employed).

 Instruction set randomization is based on this functionality and works by generating a random pair of delimiters (e.g., \texttt{\{\{randomString \}\}}) that is unknown to potential attackers.
 When a web application is vulnerable to SSTI, an attacker attempting to inject template code would fail to execute it, as the engine would not recognize the default delimiters.
 It is important to note that the effectiveness of this protection relies on the secrecy of the selected or generated random string.
 Therefore, the string should not be leaked in any way on the application, and it needs to be sufficiently long and complex to resist brute-force attacks.